tm571/aip-community-registry/Personal Gmail and Calendar Connector/README.md

 Once you have created, copy your CLIENT_ID and CLIENT_SECRET, you will need them later.
 You can always access them at any time by viewing your client [here](https://console.cloud.google.com/auth/clients).

+#### Enable APIs

+Follow [this guide](https://support.google.com/googleapi/answer/6158841?hl=en) to enable the GMail and Calendar APIs for your client.

 #### Add relevant scopes

 You will need to specify the scopes required by Foundry in your client.
 Navigate to the “Data Access” section at [this link](https://console.cloud.google.com/auth/scopes), and add the following scopes: